PomDev2/wlanpoke/README.md

 Please address your responses to the slimdevices forums https://forums.slimdevices.com/showthread.php?109953-WiFi-connection-unstable-lost-on-three-Radios or https://forums.slimdevices.com/showthread.php?111663-Community-Build-Radio-Firmware

 Note: the github download system creates a zip file containing a folder with the same name as the zip file name.
 This is no longer a flat file, and, when unzipped, deposits the software into a sub folder named for the version.
-The contents of this sub folder must be copied to the installation folder, which is a step that was not described in the 0.7.0 manual.txt instructions.
-A new version (0.7.0.1 and so forth) of manual.txt, which contains the additional instructions, is here in the main branch.
-Download this as well.
+The contents of this sub folder must be copied to the installation folder, which is a step that was not described in the original manual.txt instructions.
+New versions of this file, with higher minor numbers, are placed in the main branch as they are written, and may be helpful.
 Good luck!